sindresorhus/awesome/readme.md

 - [Humane Technology](https://github.com/engagingspaces/awesome-humane-tech#readme) - Open source projects that help improve society.
 - [Speakers](https://github.com/karlhorky/awesome-speakers#readme) - Conference and meetup speakers in the programming and design community.
 - [Software Patreons](https://github.com/uraimo/awesome-software-patreons#readme) - Fund individual programmers or the development of open source projects.
-- [Connectivity Data and Reports](https://github.com/stevesong/awesome-connectivity-info#readme) - list of connectivity indexes and reports to help you better under who has access to communication infrastructure and on what terms.
+- [Connectivity Data and Reports](https://github.com/stevesong/awesome-connectivity-info#readme) - Better understand who has access to telecommunication and internet infrastructure and on what terms.

 ## License